From East Africa to South Africa, the African continent is blessed with many stunning beaches. Here we reveal our top twenty beaches.

 Renowned for its honey coloured sandy beaches, Cape Maclear is not to be missed.
 While it is a hub for tourism activities – the sandy beaches and warm ocean makes this an excellent beach for snorkelling, kayaking, hiking and diving.

 Mozambique is a popular tourist destination that offers year-round sunshine and unspoilt beaches.
 White-sand beaches, turquoise warm waters, shoals of colourful fish and pounding surf make it one of Africa’s most enticing beach destinations.
 Mozambique offers the laid-back lifestyle at its best.

 Tofo Beach is an incredible 8km stretch of sandy beach fringed by the warm Indian Ocean.
 It offers incredible diving opportunities along a reef brimming with Mantra Rays, Sea Turtles and Whale Sharks.
 With almost 365 days of sunshine and rolling surf it is easily one of Mozambique’s top beach destinations.

 Xai-Xai is a quiet southern coastal town in Mozambique and home to a long, sandy beach.
 The sea teems with fish and even the most inexperienced angler is sure to bring in a catch of the day.
 The calm, warm waters are ideal for snorkelling.

 A deserted island made up of miles and miles of soft, silvery sandy beaches.
 While it is off the beaten track it is well worth the journey there.
 Pass days relaxing on the beach or gliding along the crystal clear waters in a traditional Dhow boat.
 With 46 different types of coral and more than 400 species of fish – this is scuba diving paradise.

-With 5,000kms of coastline, 450kms of barrier reef and 250 islands, Madagascar easily secures a place on the Ultimate Beach Bucket List.
+With 5,000kms of coastline, 450kms of barrier reef and 250 islands, Madagascar easily secures a place on the Ultimate Beach Bucket List for Africa.

 8. Sainte Marie Island